Montrealer (train): Amtrak era

 In 1972, Congress passed a spending provision that required Amtrak to restore service to Canada, specifying the new route had to connect Montreal to Washington, DC.
 The law set off a competition between officials in New York State and Vermont as both vied to host the new route.
-New York officials cited better track conditions on the Delaware & Hudson Railroad route and that fact that it was 59 miles shorter.
-It also required less expensive infrastructure work to host passsenger trains, just $1.6 million compared to $3.4 million in Vermont.
+New York officials cited better track conditions on the Delaware & Hudson Railroad route and that it was 59 miles shorter.
+It also required less expensive infrastructure work to host passenger trains, just $1.6 million compared to $3.4 million in Vermont.
 However, Vermont won out as the train would have been able to serve Pennsylvania Station and points south such as Philadelphia and Washington.
 The New York route would have required a transfer from Grand Central Terminal.
 New York state funded its own Adirondack service in 1974, its day-time service complimenting the Montrealer’s overnight schedule.

 Amtrak began operation of a New York train, called the Montrealer northbound and Washingtonian southbound, on September 30, 1972.
 St. Lambert was the only intermediate station in Quebec retained from the previous iteration.
 It was the first train for which Amtrak hired its own staff, rather than contracting with the host railroad.
 The train was named Montrealer in both directions on May 19, 1974.
 The Washingtonian was also Train 185, which came from New York and later, along with most other regular trains on the Northeast Corridor, folded into one NortheastDirect in 1995.
 The Montrealer acquired a reputation as a party train due to the large numbers of skiers who would take the train, staying up late into the night or not sleeping at all.
 Amtrak equipped the train with its own dedicated lounge car, outfitted with an electric piano, dubbed Le Pub.